nikitavoloboev/data/focusing/rules.md

 - [Simplify](../minimalism/minimalism.md) as much as possible.
 Never repeat myself.
 - Use only what I need.
 If something doesn't provide me any value, get rid of it.
 - Learn from my mistakes.
 If things fail, learn from it and move on.
 - Build [ideas](https://trello.com/b/alB1ryRP).
 Experiment.
 Take risks.
+Ask questions.
 - Be [mindful](../mindfulness/mindfulness.md) of my actions and thoughts.
 - [Don’t eat animals](../environment/veganism.md), don’t hurt any person.
 [Don't waste anything](../environment/zero-waste.md).
 - Don't compare myself to other people.
 Surround myself with people that inspire me.